 Please bring all personal medications required.
 Medical services and facilities are basic.

 You are advised to take malaria ‘prophylactics’ (prevention medication) in addition to carrying a mosquito repellent.
 Be sure to use the mosquito nets, which are provided at your place of accommodation.
 Consult your doctor before traveling for more information

 Clients must be fit and healthy to undertake adventurous activities such as mountaineering and hiking, gorilla trekking and chimpanzee trekking.
 White-water rafting, canoeing, and kayaking may pose additional risks and should be undertaken with care and caution.

 There are a number of vaccinations recommended and/or required.
-The government of Uganda requiresproof of yellow fever vaccination as of 2016.
+The government of Uganda and Tanzania require proof of yellow fever vaccination.
 Recommended immunisations against DTP (Diphtheria, Tetanus and Polio) and Hepatitis A, meningitis, tetanus and typhoid.
 Yellow fever card vaccination is not compulsory for Rwanda except if you are from a region that has a high risk of yellow fever.

 Seek advice from your home country on vaccination and inoculation requirements.

 Tap water is not suitable for drinking, use bottled water or filtered water which is often available in your safari car and at accommodations.

 DO I NEED A VISA TO TRAVEL TO?

 The East African tourist visa for Uganda, Kenya and Rwanda costs US$100 for someone traveling to these three destinations.
 Your passport must have a minimum six months validity remaining.